psota/pure/README.md

 3. After you configure your application Makefile, build your code, run `make` and to run your application, run `make run`.

 4. N.B.
-Pure's build system includes an extensive set of build targets to help to build, run, debug, and profile your applications.
+Pure's build system includes an <a href="#build-targets">extensive set of build targets</a> to help to build, run, debug, and profile your applications.
 You can browse the targets in `test/Makefile.include.mk` and `support/Makefile_includes/*.mk`.

 ### Compiling Non-Pure applications (e.g., MPI) using Pure infrastructure